BA summa cum laude (1984), New York University

 Before being named the sixteenth dean at the School of Law, Myers was a long-time member of the faculty at the University of Mississippi School of Law.
 At Mississippi, Myers held the Ray & Louise Stewart Lectureship and served as its first associate dean for research.
 Myers has been a visiting professor of law at the College of William & Mary School of Law and Tulane University School of Law.
 He also served as a Distinguished Visiting Professor of Law at the Loyola University School of Law in New Orleans.

 Myers is an elected member of the American Law Institute, a member of the American Law and Economics Association, and a member of the American Intellectual Property Law Association.
 He is the author or coauthor of a series of five books: (1) Intellectual Property: Cases & Materials (West 4th edition 2012); (2) Principles of Intellectual Property (West 2d edition 2012); (3) Entertainment Law: Cases & Materials (West 4th edition 2011); (4) Intellectual Property: Questions & Answers (LexisNexis 2d edition 2014); and (5) The Intersection of Intellectual Property & Antitrust Law (West 2007).
-He is the also the author of more than a dozen articles, including publications in the Duke Law Journal, the Minnesota Law Review, the Washington & Lee Law Review, the Columbia-VLA Journal of Law & the Arts and the Journal of Intellectual Property Law.
+He is also the author of more than a dozen articles, including publications in the Duke Law Journal, the Minnesota Law Review, the Washington & Lee Law Review, the Columbia-VLA Journal of Law & the Arts and the Journal of Intellectual Property Law.